zeruhur/goldenidol/srd.md

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.

 ### Attack Modifiers
-If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll a damage dice one size smaller than the attack damage die.
+If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 damage regardless of the attacks damage die.

-If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced**, allowing the attacker to roll a damage dice one size bigger than their normal die.
+If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced**, allowing the attacker to roll 1d12 damage instead of their normal die.

 ### Dual Damage
 If attacking with two weapons at the same time or the the weapon grants more than one damage dice, roll all damage dice and keep the single highest result.